 DNA evidence from rape kits gets put into a national database, which helps to identify unknown assailants, link crimes together, and identify serial offenders.
 It can confirm a known suspect, affirm the survivor’s account of the attack, discredit a suspect, and exonerate the innocent.

 An initiative in Detroit to test all 11,341 kits in storage resulted in 2,616 matches in the DNA database and identification of 770 potential serial rapists who committed crimes in 40 states.

 This is why it’s important to test every kit.
 Rapists are often serial offenders.
 Untested kits mean that rapists remain in communities and can attack other victims.

-Connecticut, Michigan, South Dakota, Tennessee, Virginia, and Washington have passed laws to test all newly-collected rape kits in specified timeframes.
+Arizona, Connecticut, Michigan, South Dakota, Tennessee, Virginia, and Washington have passed laws to test all newly-collected rape kits in specified timeframes.

 Several other states passed legislation requiring an inventory of all backlogged rape kits.
 These audits help decide whether states have enough personnel to complete testing in state labs or whether a contract with a private lab is needed.

 Some states have included rape kit testing funding in their budgets.
 Others use federal funds designated for this purpose.
 So far, $99.6 million has been approved to address backlogs in police departments across the US.
 Funding is also available through other public funds and private foundations.